Del the Funky Homosapien: Collaborations

 In 2009, Del is featured on the song "Lothar" by Sleep off his album Hesitation Wounds, as well as on the song "Dreamin'" by Gift of Gab off his album Escape 2 Mars.
 In March 2010, Del collaborated with independent pop/funk duo Modern Science on a track called "Do It Right Now" that is available on the band's Bandcamp website.
 Del collaborated on the track "Smoke Rings" with Dirty Heads on their 2012 album Cabin by the Sea.
 In August 2012, Del appeared on the track "The Ride" from the EP Thrift Store Halos by ¡Mayday!.

 In September 2013, Del appeared on two tracks from Figure's Horns of the Apocalypse EP: "Beast Mode" and "War Call".
-In January 2014, Del appeared on the track "Viberian Son" with MF DOOM.
+In January 2014, Del appeared on the track "Viberian Son" with MF Doom.
 In March 2014, Del appeared on the track "Life and Time" with Kool A.D.
 In 2016, Del was featured on the track "World Renown" with Mr. Lif's album Don't Look Down.
-In April 2017, Del appeared (along with Carnage The Executor) on the track "Lone Wolves" from Cas One Vs Figure's "So Our Egos Don't Kill Us".
-In 2017, Del was a guest artist on the debut album of Halo Orbit (a band featuring Juan Alderete, ex-The Mars Volta and Mark Guiliana) on the track "One Of These Days".
-He also appeared on the track "Pizza Shop Extended" from the album IWASVERYBAD by Jay IDK.
+In April 2017, Del appeared (along with Carnage the Executor) on the track "Lone Wolves" from Cas One Vs Figure's "So Our Egos Don't Kill Us".
+In 2017, Del was a guest artist on the debut album of Halo Orbit (a band featuring Juan Alderete, ex–Mars Volta and Mark Guiliana) on the track "One Of These Days".
+He also appeared on the track "Pizza Shop Extended" from the album Iwasverybad by Jay IDK.

 Using his Deltron persona, Del guests on the track "3030 Meets the Doc, Pt.
-1" from Dr. Octagon's Moosebumps: An Exploration Into Modern Day Horripilation.
-Released on streaming services April 6, 2018, the album reunites Kool Keith with Dan the Automator and DJ Qbert.
+1" from Dr. Octagon's 2018 album Moosebumps: An Exploration Into Modern Day Horripilation.

 On July 7, 2018, as he was appearing with Gorillaz during the final act of the 2018 Roskilde Festival, Del fell off the stage during a performance of "Clint Eastwood".
 He was unable to get back up, and it was decided to cut the performance short.
-Although he was at first thought to have suffered only minor injuries, it later transpired that he had fractured seven ribs and punctured one of his lungs.
+Although he was at first thought to have suffered only minor injuries, he had actually fractured seven ribs and punctured one of his lungs.
 He was still hospitalized in Roskilde four days after the accident.
 According to his Facebook page and official website, Del was back out touring in September 2018.